Icinga/icinga2/doc/03-monitoring-basics.md

 Take a different example: The example host configuration in [hosts.conf](04-configuration.md#hosts-conf) also applies an `ssh` service check.
 Your host's ssh port is not the default `22`, but set to `2022`.
-You can pass the command parameter as custom attribute `ssh_port` directly inside the service apply rule inside [services.conf](04-configuration.md#services-conf):
+You can pass the command parameter as custom variable `ssh_port` directly inside the service apply rule inside [services.conf](04-configuration.md#services-conf):

 ```